The role of non-affine deformations in the elastic behavior of the cellular vertex model: Vertex model: mean-field theory and ground states

 \subsection{Mean-field theory of vertex model}

 To understand the numerical results, we construct a mean-field theory by assuming that all cells responds equally.
-In this case the tissue energy is just $E_{\text{tissue}}=NE$ and one can simply consider the energy $E$ of a single cell.
-We work in dimensionless units by normalizing the energy with $K A_0^2$ and lengths with $\sqrt{A_0}$.
-The dimensionless single-cell energy is then given by
+In this case the tissue energy is just $E_{\text{tissue}}=NE$ and one can simply consider the energy $E$ of a single cell, given by